 Join us for three nights and four days of wild camping and canoe travel in some of Scotland's most beautiful scenery.

 See the Scottish outdoors up close as we move through it by open canoe.
 The steady power of your paddle in the water will propel you through this journey with us.
 We’ll be travelling through stunning landscapes, across Loch and island camping on this adventure.
 You’ll be accompanying two experienced outdoors-men whose knowledge you’ll be able to draw upon to make this trip both exciting and engaging.

 During the expedition we'll introduce you to the canoe as a means of wilderness travel and teach you the practical bushcraft to make journeys in this way.
 Ideal for anyone wanting to experience nature, whether you know how to paddle or not.

 Thursday March 28th to Sunday March 31st 2019 £430 per person

 Friday October 4th to Monday October 7th 2019 £430 per person

 Book with just a 20% deposit: at checkout type DEPOSIT into the offer code box.
 (Full payment required 8 weeks prior to the trip)

-We start on the first morning on the shores of Loch Awe, where we’ll spend some time looking at the journey plan.
+After meeting everyone near the Dalmally Train Station we start the first morning on the shores of Loch Awe, where we’ll spend some time looking at the journey plan.
 We’ll get hands on as soon as possible loading up equipment and readying the boats.
 We’ll then break for lunch at the Lochside.

-After lunch we’ll be introduced to our canoes, here we’ll spend sometime paddling and familiarising ourselves with tandem canoeing skills before making our way to the first wild camp site.
+After lunch we’ll be introduced to our canoes, here we’ll spend sometime paddling and familiarising ourselves with tandem canoeing skills as we make our way to the first wild camp site.

 We spend a night camped beside an ancient ruined castle, enjoying a campfire cooked meal and good company.